wing168/BM-tech-challenge/README.md

 As the error only occurs intermittently on both API endpoints and a refresh of the browser usually solves the issue, I have assumed for the purposes of this challenge that a full fix is not required.

+### Comments on the policy details data

+Some of the data that is displayed, such as occupation, have a code which would require a mapping document to translate into information that could be easily understood by a customer.
+For usage (eg. SDP), I added in some code to translate the raw data into a readable format.

 ### Testing

-I have added in some simple tests which can be accessed in the directory `client/App.test.js`.
+I have added in some simple tests which can be found in `App.test.js`.
 I used Jest and React testing library as they came as standard when using create-react-app.
 To run the tests, go to the terminal and execute `npm test`.

 I also carried out tests manually as I was building the app to make sure: